nuxt-community/redirect-module/README.md

 SEO.
 Previously it was hard to create a "real" redirect without performance loss or incorrect handling.
 But this time is over!

-With the Redirect Module setting up redirects will become easier than ever before!

 ## Setup

 - Add `@nuxtjs/redirect-module` dependency using yarn or npm to your project
 - Add `@nuxtjs/redirect-module` to `modules` section of `nuxt.config.js`
 - Configure it:

 ### Inline options

 ```js
 {
   modules: [